artyultra/cloudflare_update_dns/README.md

 3. If unchanged, exits early (no unnecessary API calls)
 4. If changed:
    - Fetches your tracked DNS records from Cloudflare
-   - Updates each record with the new IP
+   - Updates each record with the new IP *If you need different ips for different dns records youll need to make that change*
    - Updates the cache
    - Logs everything with timestamps